carpentries-incubator/data-harvesting-for-agriculture/_episodes/02-Geospatial-Lesson.md

 made in a projection system that converts curved surfaces to flat ones for the same reason that it's difficult to make an orange peel lie flat.
 So the method you select will have an effect on your outcome.

-**End of layman's terms section - Dena**
+####Check the coordinate reference system

-Different CRSs use different projections of the earth into 2-dimensional space.
 Some coordinate reference systems, such as UTM zones, are measured in meters from a reference point in the zone.
 Latitude and longitude represent a different type of CRS, defined in terms of angles across a sphere.
 Before combining files